PermanentOrg/devenv/README.md

 in the process of moving more code into public view, publishing it as open source, and streamlining our repository structure.

+Our current development environment is a VirtualBox VM managed by [Vagrant](https://www.vagrantup.com/).

 ## Usage

 1. Install dependencies: [Vagrant](https://www.vagrantup.com/downloads) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads).